kulcsarrudolf/pasztor.at/content/blog/2018-01-13-devopspro-vilnius-getting-started-with-docker.md

 publishDate: "2018-03-14T09:00:00Z"
 eventStreetAddress: Ozo str.
 18
 eventUrl: http://devopspro.lt/
-excerpt: This workshop aims to teach you how to use Docker from the ground up, from setting up your very first Docker container to getting your containers production ready.
+summary: This workshop aims to teach you how to use Docker from the ground up, from setting up your very first Docker container to getting your containers production ready.
 external_link: http://devopspro.lt/getting-started-with-development-on-docker/